hmparsons-sde/capstone/README.md

 ### Overview
 This project is the culmination of the front-end semester at Nashville Software School.
 It demonstrates timely command of React.js + CRUD functionality.

 This app allows the user to find the barometric pressure in any submitted geography and to aggregate the data from multiple locations in a simple interface.
-The app will fetch location by city name or postal code.
-Once that reading prints to the interface, the user can continue adding readings from other locales.
-The user will be able to delete readings or to edit the reading.
-Edit functionality will include the ability to change units of measurement - from hPa to mbar or mmHg.
-The color of the printed readings will depend on the risk of triggering a headache event.
 The user can then organize readings into “trips.”
 ### Personal Motivation
 As somebody living with chronic migraines, I start my day by checking the barometric pressure, so that I can anticipate my day.
 Now that I am able to travel, I want a simple way to keep an eye on the pressure in multiple places.
 My most frequent trips entail quite a few changes in altitude and, consequently, flipping through multiple apps to anticipate when I may need extra medications or darker sunglasses.
 ## Main Color Palette